Elle MacPherson’s New Beau Andrew Wakefield Accused Of Cheating On His Now-Ex-Wife With Model

 In 2010, Wakefield was banned from practicing medicine in the UK, and moved his family to Texas.
 The former Mrs. Wakefield stood by her husband and moved with him to the U.S., along with the couple’s four children.
 She and the children all became U.S. citizens.

-Wakefield turned to traveling across the U.S. to share his views, focusing on a Somali American settlement in Minnesota.
+Wakefield turned to traveling across the U.S. to share his views, focusing on a Somali-American settlement in Minnesota.
 According to Mic, after parents followed his advice to not have their children vaccinated, a serious measles outbreak occurred in 2014 for which Wakefield was widely believed to be responsible.

 MacPherson, who is publicly passionate about healthy living, began dating property developer Jeffrey Soffer in 2009.
 The couple were wed at the exclusive Laucala Resort in Fiji in 2013.
 In 2014, MacPherson moved from her then home base in London to Miami to be closer to her husband.
 They lived in Florida for a year with her sons Flynn, 19, and Aurelius, 14, from her previous relationship with Arpad Busson.

-The former Sports Illustrated cover girl told Porter Magazine last June, ‘People are surprised that I… moved my whole family from London to Miami for love.’
+The former Sports Illustrated cover girl told Porter Magazine last June, “People are surprised that I… moved my whole family from London to Miami for love.”

-News that MacPherson and Wakefield are dating hit Twitter and Jezebel found the pairing “alarming”
+News that MacPherson and Wakefield are dating hit Twitter and Jezebel found the pairing “alarming.”

 It's important and slightly alarming that Elle Macpherson is dating anti-vaccine ex-doctor Andrew Wakefield https://t.co/IM7TlOd2FA pic.twitter.com/tXjhi1UZLN